 - 150 million tons of smoke produced by the firestorms rises above cloud level, into the stratosphere, where it quickly spreads around the world and forms a dense stratospheric smoke layer.

-- The dense smoke layer will remain there for at least ten years.
+- The dense smoke layer will remain there for many years, perhaps a decade or longer.

 - The smoke blocks up to 70% of warming sunlight from reaching the Earth’s surface in the Northern Hemisphere, and up to 35% of the sunlight is also blocked in the Southern Hemisphere.